How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 The South Asian country Nepal, rich in culture and nature, remains one of the least developed nations worldwide.
 The mostly Hindu-dominated society defined itself for centuries through the hierarchical caste system, which often outlines women’s roles as housewives and justifies violence against them.
 According to an assessment of sexual violence in different districts, a high prevalence of sexual violence exists among adolescent girls.
 Almost one in ten girls, 9.8 percent, stated that they experienced sexual violence.

 Recent public incidents created concern, and issues like online sexual violence indicate the urgency for changes.
-Consequently, some women stopped checking the news since additional reports on the topic became unbearable to read.
+Consequently, some women stopped checking the news since additional reports became unbearable to read.
 Women activists utilize the benefits of online activism, significant during COVID-19 lockdowns, a period in which intimate partner violence spiked.

 The concept of restorative justice is most defined by what it is an option to.
 The idea helps to experience a real sense of justice, often not guaranteed through the traditional justice system.
-The restorative justice concept entered Nepal’s general discourse after the signing of the Comprehensive Peace Accord.
+The restorative justice concept entered Nepal’s general discourse after signing the Comprehensive Peace Accord.
 Initially, it was a procedure meant to support the country dealing with the legacy of human rights violations from the past.
-Currently, Nepal pilots projects on trial and probation, bringing new opportunities to link restorative and traditional justice.
+Nepal pilot projects on trial and probation, bringing new opportunities to link restorative and traditional justice.

 Restorative justice work for sexual violence survivors in Nepal is practiced in different forms.
 In most cases, those who work restoratively are either unaware of it or do not call it restorative, for example, due to fundraising challenges.
-Women’s rights experts believe that community mobilization and involvement, a core principle of restorative justice work, is one of Nepal’s major strengths.
+Women’s rights experts believe community mobilization and involvement, a core principle of restorative justice work, is one of Nepal’s major strengths.

 The vast majority of interview partners did not see significant risks in applying restorative justice in cases of sexual violence in Nepal.
 However, one needs to pay special attention to ensuring the confidentiality and safety of survivors, showing professional standards, and preventing re-victimization and community biases.
 If working restoratively means having a facilitated dialogue with the harming party, text- or video chats might be viable if safety can otherwise not be ensured.

 Unfortunately, government actions are often oriented towards acute events, such as the civil war, the earthquake, political tensions, or managing the COVID-19 pandemic.
-While many live in poverty and struggle to cover their basic needs, restorative justice and sexual violence prevention are seen as a comparatively secondary priority.
+While many live in poverty and struggle to cover their basic needs, restorative justice, and sexual violence prevention are seen as a comparatively secondary priority.

 5) Conclusion and Recommendations